 You can also get away with using the defrost setting on the microwave, but use it sparingly or your quinoa might get mushy!
 Thawing in the refrigerator is ideal, when possible.

 Start with a Rinse: Before cooking, it’s very important to rinse raw quinoa to remove saponin, a natural coating on the grains that can cause a bitter, unpleasant taste.
 Simply soak the grains in cold water for 5 minutes, then rinse thoroughly with fresh tap water.

 Spice Things Up: To add extra flavor, swap out water for chicken or vegetable broth, plus ½ teaspoon of salt per cup of dry quinoa.
 You can also add fresh herbs, aromatic spices, or even crushed garlic for a burst of flavor.

-Or try swapping out the rice for quinoa in my chicken massaman curry for an extra hit of protein!
+You can also try swapping out the rice for quinoa in my chicken massaman curry or chicken tikka masala for an extra hit of protein!
 You could also make a healthy, lightened up version of my greek pasta salad, using quinoa in place of the pasta.
 You can also add it directly to salad, like my Mediterranean salad.